Thousands of people came together to mark Waitangi Day across Tauranga Moana in celebration and unity

 Steele said he was “very proud” and privileged to be asked to participate in the Waitangi Day celebrations and had always been a “big fan” of attending these events because of the significance of what the day meant to him and many other New Zealanders.

-At the same time as the raising of the NZ flag, 11-year-old Brooke McChesney from Welcome Bay sang the national anthem after being invited to do so after she won a special Waitangi Day competition arranged by the festival organisers.
+At the same time as the raising of the NZ flag, 11-year-old Brooke McChesney from Welcome Bay sang the national anthem after she responded to a social media post by the festival organisers who had been looking for a soloist.

 An excited Brooke said February 5 was her 11th birthday and singing the national anthem in front of the large crowd was one of her “coolest” birthday presents ever.